How to Apply

 Step 3: Submit your processing fee.

 Domestic applicants are required to pay a non-refundable $85 processing fee.
-Canadian applicants or any applicant requiring an I-20 student visa must pay a non-refundable $145 processing fee.
+Canadian applicants or any application requiring an I-20 to receive an F-1 student visa must pay a non-refundable $145 processing fee.
 The appropriate fee should be forwarded directly to USC at the time of application.
-Personal/business checks, cashiers/certified bank checks or money orders are accepted.
-Please make checks payable to the USC School of Dentistry and include your AADSAS number on the check.

 Step 4: Visit the USC campus for an interview